Mark Mueller: Gold and Platinum Records

-Mueller's work in the U.S. has been featured on RIAA-certified platinum and gold records by artists including: Heart, Amy Grant, 'N Sync featuring Justin Timberlake, Lea Michele (on the Glee: The Music, Volume 2 Soundtrack), Jennifer Paige, Earth, Wind & Fire, SWV, Al Jarreau, George Benson, Aaron Carter, El DeBarge, Agnetha Fältskog of ABBA, Peter Cetera, and The Pointer Sisters (on the Billboard #1 We Are The World album).
+Mueller's work in the U.S. has been featured on RIAA-certified platinum and gold records including: Heart's Heart (Heart album), which went 5 x platinum, Amy Grant's Heart in Motion, which went 5 x platinum, 'N Sync featuring Justin Timberlake on Pokémon: The First Movie (soundtrack), which went 2 x platinum, Lea Michele (on the Glee: The Music, Volume 2 Soundtrack), Jennifer Paige, Earth, Wind & Fire, SWV, Al Jarreau, George Benson, Aaron Carter, El DeBarge, Agnetha Fältskog of ABBA, Peter Cetera, and The Pointer Sisters (on the Billboard #1 We Are The World album).
 His theme song for DuckTales is featured on the platinum-selling record The Music of Disney: A Legacy in Song.

+Internationally, Mueller's songs have been on the UK's BPI (British Phonographic Industry)-certified platinum and gold records by artists including Girls Aloud featuring Cheryl Cole, Eternal and their Greatest Hits (Eternal album), which went 3 x platinum and Power of a Woman, which went 2 x platinum, Steps's Buzz (Steps album), which went 2 x platinum, as well as 12 hit compilation albums, with Jennifer Paige on "Now That's What I Call Music!
+41" reaching 5 x platinum status.

+In Canada, his songs appear on Music Canada-certified gold and platinum records by artists Amy Grant, Heart, 'N Sync on Pokémon: The First Movie (soundtrack), Lea Michele on Glee: The Music, Volume 2 and Robbie Nevil, as well as The Music of Disney: A Legacy in Song.

-Internationally, Mueller's songs have been on the UK's BPI-certified platinum and gold records by artists including: Girls Aloud featuring Cheryl Cole, Eternal, Steps and Australia's ARIA-certified gold records including: Jennifer Paige, Lea Michele (Glee: The Music, Volume 2) and lead singer of Little River Band John Farnham's solo album Age of Reason, which went 11 x platinum.
+His songs in Australia have been featured on ARIA-certified gold and platinum records including Jennifer Paige, Lea Michele (Glee: The Music, Volume 2) and lead singer of Little River Band John Farnham's solo album Age of Reason, which reached 11 x platinum status, as well as 2 compilation albums.

+His songs certified gold in France by SNEP include the hit single Crush (Jennifer Paige song) and "Just A Little Closer" by The Pointer Sisters on We Are the World (album).